Serena-Smart-Home-Smart-Wellbeing/serena-serenbox/README.md

 was able to fetch data from our backend; and each mist maker was able to be toggled independently.
 The problem with V1 was that the mist makers were releasing small amounts of mist.
-We thought this was because of the mist makers not getting enough power, so we tried thinking of a new soluton as well as designing a cover for the SerenBox.
+We thought this was because of the mist makers not getting enough power, so we tried thinking of a new solution as well as designing a cover for the SerenBox.

 But on Saturday, 16 December 2023, our device broke when we were testing it.
 Our diffuser container that has water spilled and the water went into the ESP8266 and other components.
 It caused our device to short circuit since the mist maker didn't work